BCISD leadership weighs in on Gatesville steroids controversy - DailyTrib.com - Your Hill Country online news authority

 Later the same day, an appeal resulted in a UIL commission overturning the ruling, which reinstated the athletes’ eligibility statuses.

 The issue stemmed from this past summer when a Gatesville Middle School coach had allegedly gave performance-enhancing drugs to student-athletes.
 That coach has resigned, and the Coryell County District Attorney’s Office is reviewing the matter.
+According to officials, none of the students tested positive for illicit drugs.

 Burnet CISD Superintendent Keith McBurnett weighed in on how his district expects students, parents, and coaches to respond to such issues.